 Your baby uses a combination of positive and negative pressure to remove milk from your breasts.

 When you express, a technique known as ‘hands-on pumping’ will help you recreate that.
 Studies have shown this can double the amount of milk you express!

-Find out more about maximising milk production with hands on pumping.
+Find out more about maximizing milk production with hands-on pumping.